Beaumont Middle College High School

 Beaumont Middle College High School (BMCHS) is a public high school on the grounds of San Gorgonio Pass Campus of Mount San Jacinto College, in Banning, California.
 It is a part of the Beaumont Unified School District.

 A joint project of the school district and the community college district, the school functions as an early college school.
 The school and community college districts enacted their agreement to create this school in January 2022, and the school itself opened in August of that year.

+BMCHS as it is locally known as, is only home to grades 10-12th and provides early college education for High Schoolers seeking an Associates degree at no cost.
+However, an Associates Degree is only achievable if extra classes are taken and if the student was admitted to the school first semester of their sophomore year.

+The aim of the school is to prepare High School students in the Beaumont and Banning area to complete their IGETC requirements for any college and career paths they would so choose in their future.